5G-MAG/Getting-Started/pages/lte-based-5g-broadcast/tutorials/android-mw-seamless-switching.md

 ### 4. Clone the Android MW

 The Android MW is responsible for receiving the media files delivered via 5G Broadcast.
 In addition, it fetches files from the webserver if they are not available via 5G Broadcast.
+The Android MW including instructions on how to clone and install can be found [here](https://github.com/5G-MAG/rt-mbms-mw-android).

 ## Configuration